Cosmetic surgery is growing in popularity day-by-day. However, there are many questions and misconceptions about the specialty.

 The difference between cosmetic and plastic surgery.

 Plastic surgery is defined as a surgical specialty dedicated to reconstruction of facial and body defects due to birth disorders, trauma, burns and disease.
 Plastic surgery is intended to correct dysfunctional areas of the body and is reconstructive in nature.
+Many plastic surgeons also perform cosmetic surgery.
+Historically, plastic surgeons would begin their careers performing primarily reconstructive procedures, and as their practices grew they would expand their cosmetic surgical experience and clientele.

 The education difference between a plastic surgeon and a cosmetic surgeon.